rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 <span class="caption">Listing 9-9: Using `fs::read_to_string`</span>

-Reading a file into a string is a fairly common operation, and so Rust provides a convenience function called `fs::read_to_string` that will open the file, create a new `String`, read the contents of the file, and put the contents into that `String`, and then return it.
-Of course, this doesn’t give us the opportunity to show off all of this error handling, so we did it the hard way at first.
+Reading a file into a string is a fairly common operation, so Rust provides a convenience function called `fs::read_to_string` that will open the file, create a new `String`, read the contents of the file, put the contents into that `String`, and return it.
+Of course, this doesn’t give us the opportunity to explain all the error handling, so we did it the longer way first.

 #### The `?` Operator Can Only Be Used in Functions That Return `Result`